raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "OPTIONAL" in this document are to be interpreted as described in "Key words for use in RFCs to Indicate Requirement Levels" {{!RFC2119}}.

+The term "connection" means a bidirectional stream of reliable, in-order messages, such as provided by using
+DNS over TCP {{!RFC1035}}{{!RFC7766}} or DNS over TLS {{?RFC7858}}.

+The term "session" in the context of this document means the exchange of DNS messages over a connection where:

+- The connection between client and server is persistent and relatively long-lived (i.e., minutes or hours, rather than seconds).
+- Either end of the connection may initiate messages to the other.

 The term "server" means the software with a listening socket, awaiting incoming connection requests.